Our CEO: William S. White

 - In the Autumn 2010 issue of Philanthropy UK Quarterly, White talks about the key elements needed to build cohesive, thriving communities, and also the importance of partnerships between government, business and the nonprofit sector.

 - In an interview published in the June 2010 edition of Alliance magazine, White talks about Mott’s commitment to its home community of Flint, Mich. — and the opportunities and challenges involved in local grantmaking.

 - Foundation News & Commentary magazine interviewed White at the time he received the Council on Foundations' 2002 Distinguished Grantmaker Award.

-- The Council on Foundations honored William S. White, Chairman, President, and CEO of the Charles Stewart Mott Foundation, for his enduring commitment to the community foundation field in October, 2014 at the annual conference for community foundations in Cleveland, Ohio.
+- The Council on Foundations honored White for his enduring commitment to the community foundation field in October 2014 at the annual conference for community foundations in Cleveland, Ohio.
 Mott initiated its first planned program of grantmaking for community foundations in 1979 and since that time has granted more than $150 million to support the national and international expansion and capacity of these locally-based philanthropic institutions.

-- The Community Foundation Network (CFN) — an organization that promotes the community foundation field in the U.K. — gave the first-ever Beacon Award for Services to Community Philanthropy to Mott President and CEO William S. White.
+- The Community Foundation Network (CFN) — an organization that promotes the community foundation field in the U.K. — gave the first-ever Beacon Award for Services to Community Philanthropy to White.
 Presented during the Beacon Prize celebration in London, White was honored for his “creative and innovative approach to leveraging new money into communities.”
 [November 2010]

 - View a video of the Beacon Award ceremony in London.
 [3:16]